 - Reforming the banking laws that govern letters of credit and other tools for trade finance.

-- A description of some of our experience in these areas can be found in the Experience tab.
+- A description of some of our experience in these areas can be found in the Projects area of our website.

 Secured Transactions Law Reform

 The importance of the role that personal property secured transactions reform plays in economic growth and poverty reduction in individual countries has been recognized and highlighted by the United Nations’ High-Level Commission on the Legal Empowerment of the Poor (HLCLEP), and many other institutions including the World Bank, the Inter-American Development Bank as well as the African and Asian Development Banks.
 An efficient and modern personal property secured lending system enables consumers, micro, small and medium-sized businesses to access credit to strengthen their economic position in the market, grow and expand their businesses, hire new employees, and participate in local as well as regional and international markets at a level playing field.
 The Center has a well- proven methodology for assisting countries to implement secured transactions law reform.